ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 output cube.

 Takes arguments:
-  * axis: direction over which the statistics will be performed.
+    * `axis`: direction over which the statistics will be performed.
-    Possible values for the axis are 'x', 'y', 'z', 't'.
+      Possible values for the axis are `x`, `y`, `z`, `t`.
-  * operator: defines the operation to apply over the axis.
-    Available operator are 'mean', 'median', 'std_dev', 'sum', 'variance', 'min', 'max', 'rms'.
+    * `operator`: Operation to apply.
+      See :ref:`stat_preprocs` for more details on supported statistics.
+    * `operator_kwargs`: Optional keyword arguments for the `operator`.
+      See :ref:`stat_preprocs` for more details.

 .. note::
    The coordinate associated to the axis over which the operation will be performed must be one-dimensional, as multidimensional coordinates are not supported in this preprocessor.

-   The 'mean', 'sum' and 'rms' operations are weighted by the corresponding coordinate bounds.
+   Some operations are weighted by the corresponding coordinate bounds by default.
-   For 'sum', the units of the resulting cube will be multiplied by corresponding coordinate units.
+   For sums, the units of the resulting cubes are multiplied by the corresponding coordinate units.
+   See :ref:`stat_preprocs` for more details on supported statistics.

 See also :func:`esmvalcore.preprocessor.axis_statistics`.